Should You Upgrade Your GPU or CPU First? How To Decide

 Do both the CPU and the GPU need to be updated?

-Factor in the age and state of the CPU and GPU in order to decide whether or not they both need to be updated.
+Factor in the age and state of the CPU and GPU to decide whether they need to be updated.
 If you’re a tech whiz, you might be able to tell which part needs more urgent care.
 Otherwise, review how long you’ve had each component and the level of quality they initially had.

 If the CPU is outdated and slow, that will affect the speed and quality of the GPU system.